ha5ha6/judy_blog/_pages/pgac.md

 ### References

-**Reinforcement Learning an Introduction 2nd edition** by Sutton and Barto
+**Reinforcement Learning an Introduction 2nd edition, Chapter 13** by Sutton and Barto

 [1] Peters, Jan, and Stefan Schaal.
 "Reinforcement learning of motor skills with policy gradients."
 Neural networks 21.4 (2008): 682-697.